Drug Overdose Prevention

 This toolkit was developed by the Minnesota Department of Health and the Minnesota Business Partnership (MBP) in a public-private partnership.
 Use the five steps below to prevent and address substance use disorder within your workplace.
 Customize the toolkit materials to fit your needs.

-1. Change the Conversation
+1. Change the conversation

 Substance use disorder is a preventable and treatable illness.